transcend-io/terragrunt-atlantis-config/README.md

 [Atlantis](runatlantis.io) is an awesome tool for Terraform pull request automation.
 Each repo can have a YAML config file that defines Terraform module dependendcies, so that PRs that affect dependent modules will automatically generate `terraform plan`s for those modules.

-[Terragrunt](https://terragrunt.gruntwork.io) is a Terraform wrapper, which has the concept of dependencies built in to its configuration.
+[Terragrunt](https://terragrunt.gruntwork.io) is a Terraform wrapper, which has the concept of dependencies built into its configuration.

 This tool creates Atlantis YAML configurations for Terragrunt projects by: